 E[damage_taken] = E[D₁] × (1 − r₁/100) + E[D₂] × (1 − r₂/100)

-When the means are equal (E[D₁] = E[D₂] = E[D]/2) and both resistances are equal (r₁ = r₂ = r) the two formulas collapse — split has no advantage.
-As soon as r₁ ≠ r₂, split's lower variance pays off: it takes the average resistance, while mono is fully exposed to whichever resistance the target happens to have against your one type.
+When the means are equal (E[D₁] = E[D₂] = E[D]/2) and both resistances are equal (r₁ = r₂ = r) the two formulas collapse and split has no advantage.
+As soon as r₁ ≠ r₂, split's lower variance pays off.
+It takes the average resistance, while mono is fully exposed to whichever resistance the target happens to have against your one type.

 Try it yourself